Mastering NestJS: Connecting NestJs to PostgreSQL Database

 Summary

-In this post, we set out to integrate NestJS with PostgreSQL, an open-source relational database.
+In this post, we set out to integrate NestJS with PostgresSQL, an open-source relational database.
 We learnt how to create a smooth link between our NestJS application and the database using TypeORM, providing the groundwork for data-driven apps that are efficient and maintainable.

 We covered crucial tasks throughout this lesson, such as creating the database connection, defining database entities, and running queries to conduct CRUD operations.
 We learned more about how NestJS and TypeORM work together to streamline database interactions, making it easier than ever to design scalable and performant APIs.